szelingtan/tp/docs/UserGuide.md

 Tag an existing patient in the patient contact book.

-Format: `tag INDEX [t/TAG]…​`
+Format: `tag INDEX t/TAG [t/MORE_TAGS]…​`

-* Tag the patient at the specified `INDEX`.
-The index refers to the index number shown in the displayed patient list.
+* Adds the specified tags to the patient at the specified `INDEX`.
+* The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
+* At least one tag must be provided.
-* Existing values will be updated to the input values.
-* When editing tags, the existing tags of the patient will be removed i.e. adding of tags is not cumulative.
-* You can remove all the patient’s tags by typing `t/` without specifying any tags after it.

 Examples:
 *  `tag 1 t/diabetes` Add the tag `diabetes` to the 1st patient.